michael-wall/liferay-totp-2fa/readme.txt

 To use in 7.0, make the following changes, do a Gradle > Refresh Gradle Project then Gradle clean and Gradle build to build the bundles.

-totp-2fa-service\build.gradle, com.liferay.portal.kernel, change version to "2.63.0"

 totp-2fa-login-auth\build.gradle, com.liferay.portal.kernel, change version to "2.63.0"

 totp-2fa-login-fragment\bnd.bnd, change the Fragment-Host bundle-version to be "2.0.7"
 - to match the DXP 7.0 version

-totp-2fa-util\build.gradle, com.liferay.portal.kernel, change version to "2.63.0"
+totp-2fa-service\build.gradle, com.liferay.portal.kernel, change version to "2.63.0"

-totp-2fa-util\build.gradle, comment out: compileOnly group: "com.liferay", name: "com.liferay.configuration.admin.api", version: "1.0.1"
+totp-2fa-service\build.gradle, comment out: compileOnly group: "com.liferay", name: "com.liferay.configuration.admin.api", version: "1.0.1"
 - the OSGi bundle doesn't exist in DXP 7.0

-totp-2fa-util\src\main\java\com\mw\totp_2fa\config\TOTP_2FAConfigurationCategory.java, delete this class
+totp-2fa-service\src\main\java\com\mw\totp_2fa\config\TOTP_2FAConfigurationCategory.java, delete this class
 - the interface doesn't exist in DXP 7.0